-Tag management has moved rapidly to help manage tags and data outside of the traditional web site.
-The chart below shows how companies are using tag management across channels and devices.
-One important thing to note about mobile apps is that instead of using a master tag from the tag management provider, they leverage a library that serves the same important purpose.
-Once the library is baked into the mobile app, marketers and mobile developers can add analytics and other solutions without having to recertify the app in the mobile app marketplaces.
+Tag management has moved rapidly to help manage tags and data outside of the traditional website.
+Companies are using tag management to control and manage their customer data and MarTech vendors across web, mobile, IoT, and connected devices.
+One thing to note about mobile apps is that instead of using a master tag from the tag management provider, they leverage a library that serves the same essential purpose.
+Once the library is added to the mobile app, marketers and mobile developers can add analytics and other solutions without having to recertify the app in the mobile app marketplaces.

 How Tag Management Systems Work